Alexandra Paul: Personal life

 As an athlete, Paul raced the Hawaii Ironman in 1997.
 She ran the 2000 Boston Marathon.
-She has also swum the 11 mile Fiji Swim, the 12.5 mile Swim Around Key West and the 2014 Reto Acapulco 14 mile swim, among others.
+She has also swam the 11 mile Fiji Swim, the 12.5 mile Swim Around Key West and the 2014 Reto Acapulco 14 mile swim, among others.

-In 2015, Paul became a certified health coach and has her own wellness coaching business.
+In 2015, Paul became a certified health coach and had her own wellness coaching business for 7 years.

-Political activism
+In an article she wrote for The Ankler, she described a 13-year ordeal marked by relentless harassment from an obsessive female fan, which cost her $60,000 in legal fees.
+The stalker allegedly monitored all of Paul’s activities, engaged in dangerous driving by running her off the road, accused her of antisemitism, and falsely claimed her husband was a pedophile.
+After years of such harassment, the stalker was eventually arrested, deported, returned to the United States, and continued to target Paul and her husband until she died in 2024.
+Despite numerous legal actions—including restraining orders and federal intervention—the stalker’s obsession persisted, greatly affecting Paul’s daily life and mental health.